The Best States to Live In for Young Adults: Top U.S. Places to Thrive

-Based on analysis of seven factors, MoneyRates found that Utah is the most attractive state for young adults.
+Based on an analysis of seven factors, MoneyRates found that Utah is the most attractive state for young adults.

 Not only is it the most youthful state in the country, but there are other reasons it attracts so many young people.